Welcome

 Before Your First Visit

-* An acknowledgement that you’ve read and agreed to the office policies and HIPAA privacy statement.
+* A consent form indicating you’ve read and agreed to the office policies and HIPAA privacy statement.
 If the patient is under 18 years old, please be sure to list all parents/guardians on the line provided.

 * A new patient registration form